Ergonomic keyboard: Considerations

 It is widely claimed that an ergonomic keyboard may reduce muscle strain and reduce risk of carpal tunnel syndrome or other kinds of repetitive strain injury.
-There are many factor leading to such conditions that appear only after long time making its challenging to isolate a single cause.
+There are many factors leading to such conditions that appear only after extended use, making it challenging to isolate a single cause.
 An ergonomic keyboard alone doesn't make an ergonomic workplace.
 It requires the involvement of the user, the whole environment and the tasks being executed.
 But such keyboards fulfill general principles of ergonomics that advocate for comfortable posture with joints in neutral position to reduce general strain.
 There are indications, however, that that these are not well tolerated.
 They break with existing user habits, differ from other workplaces and usually consume more desk space.
 For better user acceptance layout changes should be avoided, tenting and hand-rests should be optional and user preferences must be respected.

 Narrow studies examining hand position at rest neglect many other possible factors.
-For example, one should be aware that the effect of ergonomic keyboards is to change the musculoskeletal region exposed to risk, instead of eliminating hazardous postures.
+Ergonomic keyboards may only change the area of stress instead of eliminating it.